RafaelRAC1/c-challenges/README.md

 # c-challenges
-This repositiry is destinated to C challenges developed during college.
+This repository is dedicated to C challenges developed during college.